BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 Envelopes can be be in several forms, for any of these forms, the same digest is present for the same binary object:

-* Present locally or referenced by SCID or Digest.
+* Present locally or referenced by CID or Digest.
 * Unencrypted or encrypted.
 * Unredacted or redacted.